What changes about a ductless mini split once you cross into Silver Lake

 For Silver Lake searches, long-tail intent usually means the homeowner already knows the service category and wants a local risk answer.
 Common issues such as head location chosen for convenience, visible line sets, condensate pumps added without service access should not be discovered after equipment is ordered.
 They belong in the pre-install notes, with the limits stated plainly when the building will not let the system perform like a brochure.

-Side-by-side bid comparison for a Silver Lake mini split install
+How a Silver Lake homeowner separates a mini split install bid from a brochure

 Silver Lake mini split install planning range before access.